IRS Forms

 • Enter your full name, and your spouse’s if this was a joint return, SSN or ITIN, current mailing address, and a daytime phone number that actually rings.
 Both spouses sign for joint.

-• Section II, Refund Information
+• Section II, Refund Information (Lines 8 and 9)

-• Section III, What Went Wrong
+• Section III, Certification

 • Make it clean